Fifth Ward Church of Christ Resource Center

 The FWCOC Resource Center is a way for members to use their gifts and talents to serve God and mankind.
 All resources and activities listed on the site are provided FREE of charge to residents of the greater Houston area.
 If you are wondering how we can offer these services free, the answer lies at the heart of what we understand as God’s directive for our lives.
 "As each one has received a special gift, employ it in serving one another as good stewards of the manifold grace of God" (1 Peter 4:10).
 The FWCOC Ministry In-Brief is our way of providing a profile of Ministries at Work.

-Ministry: Men's Ministry.
-Coordinator(s) and/or Volunteer(s): Herman Brown, William Hamilton.
+Ministry: Men Mentoring Men (M&M) Coordinator(s) and/or Volunteer(s): Rajamail Davis, Anthony White--Guest Presenter.
 Ministry In-Brief Administrator: Karl Spencer.
-Location: Fifth Ward Church of Christ Family Life Center.
+Location: Fifth Ward Church of Christ Resource Center.

 Ministry In-Brief Archive:

 The Goals and Vision of the center are to:

 (1) Offer quality resources that contribute to the physical, mental, and spiritual well-being of local community residents and the Greater Houston Area;

 (2) Provide an opportunity for every desiring member to use their particular gifts in service to God and mankind;